Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 (1 roll of microfilm)

-These are records of the district clerk and a teacher's register from Chilton School in Carter County, Missouri.
-Records include proceedings of annual meetings, minutes of meetings of directors, treasurers' accounts, lists of resident taxpayers and children, estimates of expenses, term reports, and teacher's register.
+The Chilton School, Carter County, Missouri Records contain microfilm copies of the records for the district clerk and a teacher's register from Chilton School in Carter County, Missouri.
+Records include proceedings of annual meetings, minutes of meetings of directors, treasurers' accounts, lists of resident taxpayers and children, estimates of expenses, term reports, and a teacher's register.

 Current River Brand Hand Packed Tomatoes Label Collection, 1910 (R1419)